Lockheed X-7

-The Lockheed X-7 (dubbed the "Flying Stove Pipe") was an American unmanned test bed of the 1950s for ramjet engines and missile guidance technology.
+The Lockheed X-7 (dubbed the "Flying Stove Pipe") is an American unmanned test bed of the 1950s for ramjet engines and missile guidance technology.
 It was the basis for the later Lockheed AQM-60 Kingfisher, a system used to test American air defenses against nuclear missile attack.

-Early Development
+Early development

 Development of the Kingfisher was first initiated in December 1946.
 The X-7 was called into production by the United States Air Force requirement for the development of an unmanned ramjet test plane with a top speed of at least 3 Mach.

 The X-7 project was developed under the AMC designator MX-883 and was given in the Lockheed in-house designation L-171.
 The L-171 was initially designated the PTV-A-1 by the USAF but was later designated the X-7 in 1951.
 Despite its first launch being a failure, after re-development of the original ramjet, following test flights were successful.
 A total of 130 X-7 flights were conducted from April 1951 to July 1960.